 A $16 million investment in water supply, safety and resilience is underway in the Kāpiti Coast District.
-That’s on top of the $9 million spent in 2015 on the first stage of work to upgrade the Waikanae Water Treatment Plant.
+That’s on top of the $9 million spent in 2015 on the first stage of work to upgrade the Waikanae Water Treatment Plant. renting or buying a water softener is as easy as maintaining the plant.

 Martyn Cole, Water & Wastewater Asset Manager says the Council is committed to providing safe, clean, reliable and resilient drinking water supplies for the community.